-If you are feeling hopeless, leave me a comment below so I can add you to a prayer list.
+If you are feeling hopeless, leave me a comment below so I can add you to a prayer list or join Jesus Journaling.

 Don’t struggle alone.
 Fellowship is wonderful because we can lift each other’s arms up as we pray for one another.

-When you are diligent and desperate for Jesus, the Spirit can lead you to holiness.
+When you are desperate for Jesus, the Spirit can lead you to holiness.

 It isn’t holiness like the Pharisees demonstrated and neither is it the kind that I had by wearing it on the outside.

 To be holy is an inner action of your heart.
-It is a transformation of your heart as you are drawn closer and closer to Jesus through communion with the Spirit.
+It’s transformational as you are drawn closer and closer to Jesus through communion with the Spirit.

 Christ is at the center of your search.

-All through the coming year, seek Christ with all of your energy.
-Summon all of your longings, attention, through every single day of this year until you can truly say, Christ, liveth in me!
+Seek Christ with all of your energy.
+Summon all of your longings, and attention, through every single day of this year until you can truly say, Christ, liveth in me!

-This is the ultimate goal in diligently and desperately seeking after God with all of your heart.
+This is the ultimate goal in desperately seeking after Jesus with all of your heart.

 To become more and more like Christ.